gruppe-adler/grad_civs/README.md

 spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugMode                | 0             | Toggles debug mode (0/1). onSpawn                  | ""            | Code to execute on civilian spawn.
-Passed parameters are: [civilian]. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
+Passed parameters are: [civilian,vehicle (objNull if on foot)]. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
 Passed parameters are: [civilian]. exitOn                   | ""            | Condition upon which grad-civs loops will stop. clothes                  | []            | All classnames of clothes that civilians may wear.